-An American Attorney in London has been shown at several film festivals and will be screening at the Orlando Film Festival on October 23rd.
+An American Attorney in London has been shown at many film festivals so far and is slated for quite a few more.
 How was the experience of working on this film?

 The filming went very smoothly for me.
 The director had various set backs,.
 Locations weren’t available or were far too expensive.
 The cinematographer had a last minute family emergency so filming had to be pushed back by several weeks.
 One of the crew members did not do as the director asked and then didn’t show up on the day of filming so we lost many much needed filming hours.
 But I loved all the cast and crew and had a fantastic day myself!

 UPCOMING FILM FESTIVAL DATES FOR “AN AMERICAN ATTORNEY IN LONDON”

 - Horror Hound Film Festival — Cincinnati, OH — March 23 – 25